 Nathaniel’s boyhood home was a good one by the standards of the day.
-By the time James and Rebecca reached Monroe County in late 1811 or early 1812, pioneers had been improving the region for a couple of decades, but the population was still sparse enough that prime alluvial-soil farmland was available along Second Creek.
+Monroe County is only some sixty miles northwest of Franklin and Bedford Counties, so James and Rebecca would have found their new environment much different from what they were accustomed to.
+True, it was closer to the frontier, but by the time they got there in late 1811 or early 1812, pioneers had been improving the region for a couple of decades.
+At the same time, the population was still sparse enough that prime alluvial-soil farmland was available along Second Creek.
 The stream itself ran fast, which had led to, and would continue to lead to, the building of successful sawmills and grist mills.
 The creek -- a tributary of the Greenbrier River -- and its feeder streams also provided excellent fishing.
 These attributes help explain why Nathaniel would end up making his career as a miller and would be remembered as a fisherman.
 The nature of the place unquestionably had a formative influence upon him.
 It is remarkable that he left it behind so completely when he reached manhood.
 Presumably he made visits back, but if not, then his departure for St. Louis meant he never again saw his siblings Sydney and Redmond, who spent the rest of their lives in West Virginia, and did not see his parents again for about fifteen years.
 To head off on such an adventure with such boldness and commitment seems to have been characteristic of Nathaniel.
 Fortunately he was able to preserve an on-going connection to his past.
 He was not alone during his wanderings.
 His slightly older brother Isaiah came along.
 (Given that Isaiah was senior in age, it might be more appropriate to say Nathaniel was the one who “came along.”)
 Nathaniel and Isaiah would be each other’s regular companions and business partners through the late 1850s, a span covering a full twenty years.

 Despite Monroe County’s relative isolation and its backwoods culture, Nathaniel somehow received a good education.
 This is remarkable.
 A measure of how remarkable is displayed by his brother Redmond’s circumstances.
 The 1880 Kanawha County, WV census shows that even at that late point in the century, Redmond was the only member of the household who could read and write.
 Illiteracy was the rule there, and had surely been even more the rule in 1820s and 1830s Monroe County.
 Who taught the Martin/Pearcy kids is unknown, but the job was properly done.
 Chances are his mother played a role.
 A number of Rebecca Pearcy Martin’s uncles and male first cousins are known to have been academically accomplished.
 Chances are good that education was emphasized among the whole Pearcy clan.
 Nathaniel was well-read and could express himself in writing in an erudite way.
 He had no problem doing the mathematical calculations a merchant needs to do.
 Music was not neglected.
 He and all of his brothers played violin (fiddle).
 Nathaniel was reputed to be able to do buck and wing dances equal to a stage artist.